matheuristic/plan9port-config/README.md

   utilize that environment variable will open a new window in Acme to edit files (run `Putdel` to confirm the write and delete the window, or run `Del` to cancel the edit).
 Alternative is the `E` command.
+- `acmeexec`: Execute (Button2) some text in specified Acme window number (defaults to number of current Acme window).
 - `alink` ([source](https://moriendi.org/tools/acme/)):
   `alink name cmd arg1 ...` creates a new window named `name` and executes `cmd` in it with the given args.